Wondering if there’s a natural alternative to over the counter pain medication?

 Whether you have a mild headache, sore muscles or any other pain, Ibuprofen can provide relief within 30 minutes or so.

-However, there is more and more data being released that this drug can lead to long-term side-effects.
+However, there is more and more data being released that this medication can lead to long-term side-effects.

 Ibuprofen Side Effects and Health Concerns